 Who is a Candidate for otoplasty?

-- Health children age 5 or older with prominent or disfigured ears.
+- Healthy children age 5 or older with prominent or disfigured ears.

-- Health children age 5 or older with ear cartilage stable enough for correction.
+- Healthy children age 5 or older with ear cartilage stable enough for correction.

-- Health children age 5 or older without untreated chronic ear infections.
+- Healthy children age 5 or older without untreated chronic ear infections.

-- Health children age 5 or older who are able to cooperate and follow instructions.
+- Healthy children age 5 or older who are able to cooperate and follow instructions.

-- Health children age 5 or older who are able to communicate their feelings and do not object when surgery is discussed.
+- Healthy children age 5 or older who are able to communicate their feelings and do not object when surgery is discussed.

 - Healthy teenagers and adults with a positive outlook and who have specific goals in mind for ear surgery